$E_n$-cell attachments and a local-to-global principle for homological stability: Topological chiral homology and completions of partial algebras

 We can now give a precise definition of homological stability for topological chiral homology.
 We will only do this in the case that $C=\bN_0^d$.
-For each representative $a_i \in A(\be_i)$ of a generator of $H_0(A(\be_i))$, we get a \emph{basic stabilization map}

-The dependence on $a_i$ and $\psi$ mean that basic stabilization maps depend on a choice of sign and component of the space of ends of $M$.
+To get well-defined stabilization maps on the manifold bundles involved, we will only use stabilization maps for embeddings $\bR^n \sqcup M \to M$ which can be thought of as making space for $\bR^n$ by moving part of $M$ away from infinity.
+This is made precise as follows.